Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Kiama Downs - Minnamurra, placing the area among the bottom 25% of areas assessed nationally

-Kiama Downs - Minnamurra has averaged approximately 16 new dwelling approvals annually over the past five financial years ending June 2021, totalling 80 homes.
-As of June 2021, five approvals have been recorded in FY-26.
-The area has experienced population decline, yet development activity has been adequate relative to its size.
+Kiama Downs - Minnamurra has averaged approximately 16 new dwelling approvals annually over the past five financial years, totalling 80 homes.
+As of FY26, there have been 5 approvals recorded.
+Despite population decline in the area, development activity has been adequate relative to its size, which is beneficial for buyers.

-New properties are constructed at an average expected construction cost value of $647,000, indicating a focus on the premium market segment with higher-end properties.
+The average construction cost value of new properties is $506,000, indicating that developers are targeting the premium market segment with higher-end properties.
 Compared to the rest of NSW, Kiama Downs - Minnamurra has significantly less development activity, 70.0% below the regional average per person.
 This scarcity typically strengthens demand and prices for existing properties.
-Nationally, this activity is also below average, reflecting the area's maturity and possible planning constraints.
-New development consists of 71.0% detached houses and 29.0% medium and high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-This shows a considerable change from the current housing mix, which is currently 92.0% houses, reflecting reduced availability of development sites and shifting lifestyle demands and affordability requirements.
+Development activity is also below national averages, reflecting the area's maturity and possible planning constraints.
+New development consists of 71.0% detached houses and 29.0% medium to high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+This shows a considerable change from the current housing mix, which is currently 92.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.

-The estimated population per dwelling approval as of June 2021 is 462 people, reflecting its quiet, low activity development environment.
-Looking ahead, Kiama Downs - Minnamurra is expected to grow by 174 residents through to 2041, according to the latest AreaSearch quarterly estimate released in Q2 2021.
+The estimated population per dwelling approval in the area is 462 people, reflecting its quiet, low activity development environment.
+According to the latest AreaSearch quarterly estimate, Kiama Downs - Minnamurra is expected to grow by 174 residents through to 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development